apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/processing_data.md

 console.log(items.length);
 ```

-When we ran this code, having the results from our previous chapters in the `apify_storage` folder, it printed `5000` for us.
+When we ran this code, having the results from our previous lessons in the `apify_storage` folder, it printed `5000` for us.
 Your number may differ.

 ## [](#filtering-data) Filtering data